 "You listen to me Mary Alice Brandon."
-Rose snorted at the irony of Alice's first name.
+Rose snorted at the slight irony.
 "And you listen good.
 I love my brother, I truly do.
 He is the one who's not good enough for you, but, if he's the one you have chosen, and he has chosen you, then I will stand by both of you."

 "Jasper you had better go after the girl you love before you lose her for reasons that are beyond both of your control," Rose warned.
 Jasper stared at Rosalie through widened eyes.

 "Love?" he spluttered.
 "I don't lo..."
 He trailed off, unable to utter those final words of condemnation.

 "Don't you dare give me that shit Jasper Mary Hale!
 I know you better than most people and I know for a fact that you love that damn girl!
 For Christ's sake, you have done for as long as we've known her, you thickhead...even if you don't realise it yourself!
 You forget how well I know you my dear brother.
 You may be a master of hiding your feelings from others, but you can't hide them from me!
 That level of adoration is pretty fucking hard to mask."
 Jasper was rendered speechless, not only by the force behind Rose's words, but by the fact that she swore.
 It wasn't very often she cursed, so when she did, everyone sat up and took notice.

 "Uh so I should go out there and tell her huh ?"
 A mild look of amusement crossed Rosalie's face as she rolled her eyes at her brother's dumb statement.

 "No Jasper, you should continue to stand there looking like a moron," Rosalie answered, laying on the sarcasm thick.
 "Look, you need to fix this.
 Even if it was unintentional, you overheard something that she wasn't quite ready to tell you."